 Q: My spouse cheated.
 Does this mean I get the house?

-A: In Alabama, you can pursue a divorce from either a “fault” or “no-fault” standpoint.
+A: You can pursue a divorce from either a “fault” or “no-fault” standpoint.
 In “at-fault” divorces, judges have a good deal of discretion in deciding how to weigh infidelity when deciding such issues as child custody and property division.
 In other words, the fact that someone cheated could potentially be used as a factor in property division, but much of that decision rests with the judge.

 Q: Why does establishing legal paternity matter?